 His short horror fiction has been nominated for both the Australian Shadows and Ditmar awards, reprinted in Australian Dark Fantasy and Horror (‘the best of 2008’), and repeatedly included in year’s best recommended reading lists.
-Marty’s essays on horror literature have been published in journals and university textbooks in Australia and India, and he was also co-editor of the award winning Macabre; A Journey through Australia’s Darkest Fears, a landmark anthology showcasing the best Australian horror stories from 1836 to the present.
+Marty’s essays on horror literature have been published in journals and university textbooks across the world, and he was also co-editor of the award winning Macabre; A Journey through Australia’s Darkest Fears, a landmark anthology showcasing the best Australian horror stories from 1836 to the present.

 When not writing, Marty is a Director and Senior Palynologist at MGPalaeo, based in Perth, WA.

 Marty was the Associate Editor of the HWA’s Dark Whispers blog, where he ran the monthly Horror Roundtable for a year and a half, stepping down in April 2014.
-He used to keep an irregularly updated blog called Darkling Muse (October 2006 to December 2011), and an even more irregularly updated joint venture blog called Screaming Ink.
+He used to keep an irregularly updated blog called Darkling Muse (October 2006 to December 2011), which detailed his extensive travels for work to all sorts of fascinating places around the world, and an even more irregularly updated joint venture blog called Screaming Ink.
 SI eventually died a slow drawn out death in 2013.

 Note: The background image on this website is a piece called The Colors of the Storm by the amazing Inga Nielsen.
 To see more of Inga’s work, click here.